-The global analysis documents that R&D facilities in these 10 states are indeed clustered at a variety of spatial scales.
+The global analysis documents that R&D facilities in these ten states are indeed clustered at a variety of spatial scales.
 In this section we a use variation of our techniques to identify specific R&D clusters and the labs that belong to them.
-The main tool for accomplishing these tasks is the local version of sample K-functions for individual pattern points (first introduced by Getis, 1984).
-Basically, this local version at i is simply the count of all additional pattern points one for $K_i(d)$ .
+The main tool for accomplishing these tasks is the local version of sample K-functions for individual pattern points (first introduced by Getis, 1984).20 Basically, this local version at i is simply the count of all additional pattern points

+18 The seven industries include Textile Mill Products; Stone, Clay and Glass; Fabricated Metals; Chemicals and Allied Products (this category includes drugs); Instruments and Related Products; Miscellaneous Manufacturing Industries; and Business Services.

+19 With respect to dispersion, two of the 19 industries are found to be significantly more disbursed starting at a distance of 5 miles, while an additional industry exhibits some degree of relative dispersion at 50 miles.

+20 The interpretation of the population local K-function, $K_i(d)$, for any given point i is simply the expected number of additional pattern points within distance d of i.
+Hence $\hat{K}i(d)$ is basically a (maximum likelihood) estimate of size one for $K_i(d)$.
 For a range of alternative measures of local spatial association, see Anselin (1995).

-&lt;sup>11 The seven industries include Textile Mill Products; Stone, Clay and Glass; Fabricated Metals; Chemicals and Allied Products (this category includes drugs); Instruments and Related Products; Miscellaneous Manufacturing Industries; and Business Services.

-&lt;sup>12 With respect to dispersion, two of the 19 industries are found to be significantly more dispersed starting at a distance of 5 miles, while an additional industry exhibits some degree of relative dispersion at 50 miles.

-&lt;sup>13 The interpretation of the population local K-function, $K_i(d)$ , for any given point i is simply the expected number of additional pattern points within distance d of i.
-Hence $\hat{K}i(d)$ is basically a (maximum likelihood) estimate of size within distance d of i.
-In terms of the notation in expression (1) above, the local K-function, $\hat{K}i$ , at location i is given for each distance, d, by,
+within distance d of i.
+In terms of the notation in expression (1) above, the local K-function, \hat{K}i , at location i is given for each distance, d, by, 21